thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 | Black          | Component class | No         |
 | Gray           | HTML tag        | N/A        |

+### Exercise

+Turn to a neighbor and, in your own words, explain why the React Developer Tools are important.
+After about a minute, your instructor will cold call on the class and ask what was discussed.

+## How do you use the React Developer Tools to inspect and modify a user interface?

-Additionally, selecting a component in the tree view on the left allows you to inspect and edit its current props and state in the panel on the right.
+Selecting a component in the tree view on the left allows you to inspect and edit its current props and state in the panel on the right.
 When a props or state value is changed, the component hierarchy is updated and re-rendered.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/310/BB9B2456-BEEF-4F53-B3B9-2B64A251A0E1-570-0000CD7EC85EEA52.gif)